cawilliamson/ansible-gpdpocket/README.md

 ###### Broken

 - Distorted audio ( kernel bug - https://bugzilla.kernel.org/show_bug.cgi?id=196351 )
+- Hibernate Support (Enhancement: #25)
 - USB-C Data Connectivity
-- When installing from a Debian-based distro you will likely be told that modules cannot be loaded and asked if you wish to continue anyway.
-Select 'Yes' and you will be able to continue the installation without any problems.
-This is due to the fact that we are patching in a different kernel to an existing initrd image.
+- (DEBIAN) When installing you will be informed modules cannot be loaded.
+If you select "Yes" to continue anyway this will allow you to continue.
+(Enhancement: #22)
+- (FEDORA) When installing Fedora you will need to select the option **without** the media checking functionality.
+Performing a media check will result in a checksum failure.
+(Enhancement: #21)

 ###### Working